Direct MS1 Data

 The first lesson in any Gorshkov tutorial is this: garbage in, garbage out.
 Your MS1 data must be acquired with laser-focused parameters.
 He insists on using high-resolution mass spectrometers (like Orbitrap or Q-TOF) to capture sharp, well-defined isotopic peaks.
 Scan rates matter too—too slow, and you miss transient ions; too fast, and you lose signal-to-noise.

 Gorshkov walks you through instrument tuning in his tutorials, emphasizing the importance of AGC targets and ion injection times.
-Which means for example, he recommends starting with an AGC of 3e6 and a maximum injection time of 100 ms for label-free studies.
+Plus, for example, he recommends starting with an AGC of 3e6 and a maximum injection time of 100 ms for label-free studies.
 These aren’t arbitrary numbers—they’re calibrated to balance sensitivity and speed.

 Step 2: Preprocessing – Taming the Data Beast